 When someone hears the word 'Chania', endless turquoise waters and a touch of Venetian finesse come to mind.
 Chania, located on the northwest coast of the island of Crete, is well known for its picturesque pedestrian streets and serves as a prime example of how years of history can shape a city’s unique vibe.
-Whether you like dancing all night long with your friends or you prefer relaxing at the beach with the kids until the sun sets, this is the place for you!

 Table of Contents